Stonehage Fleming Financial Services Holdings Ltd Has $110.19 Million Stock Position in Verisk Analytics, Inc. (NASDAQ:VRSK)

 Stonehage Fleming Financial Services Holdings Ltd raised its holdings in Verisk Analytics, Inc. (NASDAQ:VRSK – Get Rating) by 2.6% in the 1st quarter, HoldingsChannel reports.
 The fund owned 512,953 shares of the business services provider’s stock after acquiring an additional 12,855 shares during the period.
 Verisk Analytics comprises approximately 3.4% of Stonehage Fleming Financial Services Holdings Ltd’s holdings, making the stock its 13th biggest position.
 Stonehage Fleming Financial Services Holdings Ltd’s holdings in Verisk Analytics were worth $110,186,000 at the end of the most recent reporting period.

 Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
-HighTower Trust Services LTA increased its position in Verisk Analytics by 0.3% in the 1st quarter.
-HighTower Trust Services LTA now owns 15,949 shares of the business services provider’s stock valued at $3,423,000 after acquiring an additional 49 shares during the period.
-Callahan Advisors LLC increased its position in Verisk Analytics by 0.3% in the 1st quarter.
-Callahan Advisors LLC now owns 14,526 shares of the business services provider’s stock valued at $3,118,000 after acquiring an additional 50 shares during the period.
+HighTower Trust Services LTA boosted its stake in shares of Verisk Analytics by 0.3% in the 1st quarter.
+HighTower Trust Services LTA now owns 15,949 shares of the business services provider’s stock valued at $3,423,000 after purchasing an additional 49 shares during the last quarter.
+Callahan Advisors LLC boosted its stake in shares of Verisk Analytics by 0.3% in the 1st quarter.
+Callahan Advisors LLC now owns 14,526 shares of the business services provider’s stock valued at $3,118,000 after purchasing an additional 50 shares during the last quarter.
 Fulcrum Asset Management LLP boosted its stake in shares of Verisk Analytics by 2.7% in the 1st quarter.
 Fulcrum Asset Management LLP now owns 2,096 shares of the business services provider’s stock valued at $448,000 after purchasing an additional 56 shares during the last quarter.
 First Hawaiian Bank boosted its stake in shares of Verisk Analytics by 1.0% in the 1st quarter.
 First Hawaiian Bank now owns 6,372 shares of the business services provider’s stock valued at $1,367,000 after purchasing an additional 60 shares during the last quarter.
 Finally, Whittier Trust Co. boosted its stake in shares of Verisk Analytics by 2.0% in the 1st quarter.
 Whittier Trust Co. now owns 3,189 shares of the business services provider’s stock valued at $685,000 after purchasing an additional 63 shares during the last quarter.
 91.29% of the stock is currently owned by institutional investors and hedge funds.

 Verisk Analytics Stock Down 1.3 %